AleksAttanasio/ce-ai-eng-exercise/readme.md

 # Client Engineering: Development Exercise
 This interview exercise focuses on building and evaluating a Retrieval-Augmented Generation (RAG) system using a company knowledge base dataset.
 The dataset can be found in `/data/rag_samples.csv` and contains IT support documentation covering topics such as setting up email on mobile devices, configuring VPN access, troubleshooting Microsoft Office issues, and other technical support scenarios.
-The dataset is in csv format has 10 lines and 4 columns:
+The dataset is in csv format has 10 lines and 5 columns:
 - **ki_topic** – The topic of the knowledge item (e.g., "Setting Up a Mobile Device for Company Email").
 - **ki_text** – The full text of the knowledge item, usually providing instructions or explanations.
 - **sample_question** – A sample user question related to the topic (e.g., "How do I set up my company email on my mobile?").
 - **sample_ground_truth** – The expected response or answer to the sample question, often a concise summary or guidance.
+- **sample_answer** – A response generated using AI, to be validated in exercise 4.

 You can use the AI models and provider that you are most confortable with or IBM watsonx.ai models (credentials are provided via e-mail).